Easton, Connecticut: Arts and culture

-Places listed on the National Register of Historic Places include Aspetuck Historic District, Ida Tarbell House, and Bradley-Hubbell House.
+Places within Easton listed on the National Register of Historic Places include Aspetuck Historic District, Ida Tarbell House, and Bradley-Hubbell House.
 The annual Easton Fireman's Carnival is an event run by the Easton Fire Department that occurs every summer.
 It features games and food in addition to rides provided by the Stewart Amusement Company.
 The carnival's proceeds help pay the yearly operating costs, improvements to house and equipment, and high priority gear.
 In 2020, the carnival was canceled for the first time in 63 years due to the COVID-19 pandemic.

+Easton's centuries-old Union Cemetery is a well-known ghost-hunting site, called one of the "most haunted" sites in the United States.

 Government

 Historically, Easton has been a reliably Republican stronghold.
+In 1964, it was one of only eleven Connecticut towns to vote for Barry Goldwater.
+Easton also gave Goldwater his biggest margin in the state, being the only town to give him more than 60% of the vote.
 However, in 2016, town residents voted for Democrat Hillary Clinton with a plurality.
-In 2020, Joe Biden improved upon the Democratic margin in the town.
+In 2020, Joe Biden improved upon the Democratic margin in the town, though it fell slightly under Kamala Harris in 2024.

-2019 municipality election

-Easton was seen as a shifting-liberal town in the wake of the 2019 municipality election.
-In the First Selectman election, Democrat David Bindelglass won, defeating Republican Wendy Bowditch.
-It was an upset, as Easton is known to be a solid-Republican stronghold.
+Easton's politics shifted significantly in the late 2010s.
+In 2019, the town elected orthopedic surgeon David Bindelglass as First Selectman, the first Democrat to hold the position in four decades with a rare Democratic-majority Board of Selectman as well.
+He was re-elected in 2021 and 2023.
+His margins of victory increased with each term, with his 2023 victory occurring alongside the "most decisive victory for Democrats ever in municipal elections," according to local media.

+However, Republicans were able to regain power in 2025 after Bindelglass announced his retirement.
+Republican Dan Lent defeated Democratic Selectman Nick D'Addario to become First Selectman by 5 votes, allowing the Republican Party to hold the office of First Selectman and a majority of the Board of Selectman for the first time since 2019.
+It was the only town in Connecticut to flip control from Democratic to Republican amidst poor performances for the GOP across the state and the country.